Global Optimization with Parametric Function Approximation: Proof Overview

 In this section, we give a proof sketch of all theoretical results.
 A key insight of our analysis is that there is more mileage that seminal techniques developed by \citet{abbasi2011improved} for analyzing linearly parameterized bandits problems in analyzing non-linear bandits, though we need to localize to a nearly optimal region and carefully handle the non-linear components via more aggressive regularization.
 Other assumptions that give rise to a similarly good initialization may work too and our new proof can be of independent interest in analyzing other extensions of LinUCB, e.g., to contextual bandits, reinforcement learning and other problems.

-In detail, first we prove the estimation error bound of $\hat{w}_0$ for Phase I of GO-UCB algorithm, then derive properties of our choice of covariance matrix $\Sigma_t$ and prove the feasibility of $\mathrm{Ball}_t$.
+In detail, first we prove the estimation error bound of $\hat{w}_0$ for Phase I of GO-UCB algorithm, then prove the feasibility of $\mathrm{Ball}_t$.
 Finally by putting everything together we prove the cumulative regret bound of GO-UCB algorithm.
 Due to page limit, we list all auxiliary lemmas in Appendix \ref{sec:auxiliary} and show complete proofs in Appendix \ref{sec:miss}.